 Those who use Chrome are the lucky ones, as they don’t need to do anything manually.
-Once we release a new version, Chrome publishes it within several hours and your browser make an update automatically.
+Once we release a new version, Chrome publishes it within several hours and your browser makes an update automatically.

 Firefox and Safari are not so swift.
-They require us send an extension for a review first (before it appears in their stores), which could take up to several weeks.
+They require us to send an extension for a review first (before it appears in their stores), which could take up to several weeks.
 It goes without saying that nobody wants to wait for so long.
 This is why we simply publish an updated version on our page.
 Thus, it won’t update automatically.

-We are sorry to admit, but at this moment this is all we could do to provide you with the latest version of our add-on within short time.
+We are sorry to admit, but at this moment this is all we could do to provide you with the latest version of our add-on within a short time.

 One more thing we want to touch on.
-None of external systems notifies us if they make any changes to their interface.
-What is more, they could do A/B testing on a selective segments.
+None of the external systems notifies us if they make any changes to their interface.
+What is more, they could do A/B testing on selective segments.

 As a result, the extension might break and we even don’t know about that.
 Good news is that if that happened, for a short period you could always track time on the main page of your account from our time input.